-Never put a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.
+Never put a rear-facing child restraint system on the passenger seat with the passenger airbag manual on-off switch in the "ON" position.
+In the event of an accident, the force of the rapid inflation of the passenger airbag can cause death or serious injury to the child.